 Immunization Reporting for Meaningful Use

-The West Virginia Division of Immunization Services (DIS) is now accepting electronic HL7 messages from certified electronic health record (EHR) systems for immunization reporting and Meaningful Use attestation.
+The West Virginia Statewide Immunization Information System (WVSIIS) is now accepting electronic HL7 messages from certified electronic health record (EHR) systems for immunization reporting and Meaningful Use attestation.
 EHR reporting is designed to be secure, automated, and unobtrusive to practice operations.
-Successful ongoing submission to DIS using the EHR reporting method will assist eligible hospitals and eligible professionals in receiving Medicare and Medicaid incentive funds.
+Successful ongoing submission to WVSIIS using the EHR reporting method will assist providers (eligible hospitals and eligible professionals) in receiving Medicare and Medicaid incentive funds.

 Helpful Information for Certified EHR Reporting

 Eligibility - Providers may register for Stage 1 or Stage 2 Meaningful Use reporting.
 Providers must have met Stage 1 requirements in order to register for Stage 2.
 Please see the attestation checklist and instructions for stage 1 and stage 2.